-Check your 23andMe results for rs1229984 (v4, v5):
+Check your genetic data for rs1229984 (23 and Me v4, v5):

-- CC: normal
+- CC: typical

 Studies of this genetic variant show:

 - increased risk of fatty liver disease with alcohol use[ref]

 - increased risk of restless leg syndrome[ref]

 - reduced risk of alcoholism (because people with the variant feel bad when they drink)[ref]

 - the variant is protective against gout[ref] (likely because people without the variant drink more alcohol, leading to gout…)

-ALDH2 – acetaldehyde gene
+ALDH2 – acetaldehyde gene:

 - AG: Alcohol flush reaction

-- GG: normal acetaldehyde metabolism
+- GG: typical acetaldehyde metabolism

 Studies on ALDH2 show:

-- Smokers with AG and AA have a much higher risk of lung cancer than those with GG.[ref]
-While smoking isn’t healthy for anyone, people with AA really, really shouldn’t smoke.
+- Smokers with A/G and A/A have a much higher risk of lung cancer than those with G/G.[ref] While smoking isn’t healthy for anyone, people with A/A really, really shouldn’t smoke.

-- People with the AG and AA variants (alcohol flush reaction) are much less likely to be alcoholics.
+- People with the A/G and A/A variants (alcohol flush reaction) are much less likely to be alcoholics.
 Probably because they feel so bad when they drink.

 - Candida overgrowth also produces acetaldehyde in amounts close to those considered carcinogenic.[ref]
 If you carry the ALDH2 variant and are slow to clear out acetaldehyde, you may be more negatively affected by candida.

 - A little evolutionary science: You may be wondering why the variant is so high in the East Asian populations since it seems to be detrimental.
 The theory is that alcohol production (from rice cultivation) began in eastern Asia about 16,000 years ago, well before alcohol production in other civilizations.
 Those carrying the variant were less likely to drink a lot of alcohol, and thus were more ‘reproductively fit’, passing on the genetic variant.

 MitoQ, a mitochondrial supplement, has been shown in studies to enhance acetaldehyde clearance in the liver.
 “This study demonstrated that speeding up acetaldehyde clearance by preserving ALDH2 activity critically mediates the beneficial effect of MitoQ on alcohol-induced pathogenesis at the gut-liver axis.”[ref]

 Zinc and niacin (B3) are both co-factors for acetaldehyde dehydrogenase.[ref]
 Make sure you have sufficient levels of both through foods or supplements.

 Glutathione is also needed for the conversion of acetaldehyde into acetic acid.
 NAC is a precursor to glutathione.

-H2 blockers such as Zantac and Tagamet can help reduce the flushing symptoms of the ALDH2 variant.
+H2 blockers such as Tagamet can help reduce the flushing symptoms of the ALDH2 variant.
 Note that this is just helping the flushing and not moving out the acetaldehyde faster.[ref]